iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/misc/consumeProtectedData.md

 Identifies the specific task associated with the deal.

-### fileAsBase64
+### contentAsObjectURL

 `string`

-The actual content of the protected file, encoded in base64.
+The actual content of the protected file, wrapped in an `ObjectURL`.
-The file is expected to be found in a `file` property inside the protected data.